sileshn/Ryzentosh/README.md

 * Wifi and bluetooth may or may not work on Sonoma depending on your hardware.
 * Press spacebar to view additional options in the OC bootscreen.
 * `IntelBTPatcher.kext`, `IntelBluetoothFirmware.kext` & `BlueToolFixup.kext` are disabled by default.
 Enable them if you want bluetooth support.
-* AirportItlwm needs to be disabled for Sonoma 14.4 beta installs.

 ## Specification